 umount boot root

 - Insert the SD card into the Raspberry Pi, connect ethernet, and apply 5V

 power.

 - Use the serial console or SSH to the IP address given to the board by your

+router.
+The default root password is 'root'.

 '''